 The Panasonic Lumix DMC-FZ2000 (called Panasonic FZ2500 in some regions) is a fixed lens compact camera that was revealed to the public in September 2016 and is equipped with an one-inch sensor.
 It offers a resolution of 20 megapixel.

-The Panasonic FZ2000 has a Camera Elo of 2508.
+Is the Panasonic FZ2000 a good camera?
+The FZ2000 has a Camera Elo of 2546.
 This rating puts the FZ2000 among the top 10 percent of all superzoom compact cameras.
 In terms of its sensor size category (one inch cameras), the FZ2000 also ranks among the top 10 percent.
 Based on its within category standings, the camera earns a 5-star performance rating.

 |Fixed lens compact camera|

 |12 shutter flaps per second|

 |138 x 102 x 135 mm, 915 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.